Your journey is unique, and the joy awaiting you will be worth every moment

 Undescended Testicles

-Undescended testicles, also referred to as cryptorchidism, is a condition where one or both testicles do not naturally descend into the scrotum.
+Undescended testicles, also referred to as cryptorchidism, are conditions in which one or both testicles do not naturally descend into the scrotum.
 Due to poor testicular development or an increase in temperature when the testicle is outside of the scrotum, undescended testicles may affect fertility.
-Heat has an adverse effect on sperm production and in consequence, this becomes an issue.
+Heat affects sperm production, and as a consequence, this becomes an issue.

 Erectile Dysfunction

 A male patient’s fertility is not directly influenced by his erectile dysfunction problems.
-However, it does cause roadblocks in a couple’s desire to become pregnant.
+However, it can be a factor affecting the chance of conception.

 Hormonal Imbalance